 Taking care of yourself at home after a hysterectomy

-Your recovery time will depend on your age, general health and the type of surgery that you had.
-Most women feel better within 1–2 weeks and should be able to fully return to usual activities after 4–8 weeks.
-In general, women do not need specific help to recover, but if you think you may need home nursing care, ask hospital staff about services in your area.
+Your recovery time will depend on the type of surgery you had, your age and general health.
+In most cases, you will feel better within 1–2 weeks and should be able to fully return to usual activities after 4–8 weeks.

 View the Cancer Council NSW editorial policy.